ahmad-ite/alraedah/README.md

 # Background  Process:
-1- Register the request in DB with uniqe number and push to MQ.
+1- Register the request in DB with a unique number and push it to MQ.

-2- Consumer will  recive the message.
+2- The consumer will receive the message.

 3- Handling the request.

 4- Fetching the output.

 5- Update the request status and store the output.

-6- Notify Client.
+6- Notify the Client.